 Why should people come to a Repair Matters event?

 Repair saves you money!
 For many of us, it often seems easier to buy a new model of a product when the old one breaks, instead of trying to get the old one repaired.
 In most cases where an item is broken, it’s worth considering the option of repair and either asking someone for advice, or looking it up online or in a book.
 Oftentimes repair is both easier and cheaper to perform than what initially might seem to be the case.
-The public can find more information on Repair Matters online through Facebook and Instagram.
+Find more information on Repair Matters online through Facebook and Instagram.
 The organization usually organizes two events per month.

 What draws your organization to RecycleFest?